Genre: Ancient Civilizations

 He envied the way they accepted their deaths to the lions with so little emotion.
 One of his notes referencing suicide argued that “[t]here is no reason why you shouldn’t live here on earth as you’d like to live in the hereafter.
 If others won’t permit it, then it’s time to call it quits and exit this life with grace and equanimity.”

 Another prays ‘Rid me of my enemy,’ but you pray ‘Rid me of the desire to be rid of my enemy.’
 Another, ‘Do not take my dear child from me,’ but you, ‘May I not fear the loss of my child.’
 Turn your prayers in this direction and see what comes of it.”
-He recognized the gods as the providers for mankind and believed that it is
+He recognized the gods as the providers for mankind and believed that it is they who provide us with gifts and strength.

 He also recognized the human inclination to treat the gods as providers of materialistic things.
 Considering Marcus saw little value in materialistic or worldly things and the role they played in happiness, it is for mental fortitude and self-control that he prays.
 “What a wondrous power lies within every man’s grasp: to do only what God approves and to accept all that God assigns!”